If you really care about your coffee, then you are going to want an answer on how to keep coffee beans fresh after opening.

 The most important action you need to ensure you do after opening your coffee is to avoid air, moisture, heat and light.

-What this means is you will need to keep your beans in an airtight and cool packaging in order to keep your beans fresh, and preserving the flavours for as long as possible.
+What this means is you will need to keep your beans in an airtight and cool packaging in order to keep your beans fresh and preserve the flavours for as long as possible.

 Although a clear glass container may look the part, you need to avoid this too as these containers/jars will allow light to compromise the taste of your coffee.